Download: The A-Z of performance management

 One of the things we love is some well-earned appreciation from the people around us.
 This is twice as true in the context of work.
 Gallup found that the leading reason for people leaving their jobs was a lack of recognition from their managers.

 It could be a high-five for a job well done, a special shout-out during an all-hands meeting, vouchers for a takeaway or even a bonus for meeting a monthly goal.
-However you choose to do it, employee recognition is a key tool in every manager’s arsenal.
+However you choose to do it, employee recognition is a key tool in every manager’s arsenal when it comes to performance management best practice.

 When an employee feels appreciated and recognised for their individual contribution they become more engaged in their work.
 The frequency and consistency at which a manager recognises the efforts of their team members is a key determiner for how engaged that team will be.